 - Pain even while resting

 Hip replacement surgery can be total or partial.
-There are also different ways hip surgery can be performed, some of which can be done with smaller incisions, less bone removal, and requiring less recovery time, such as with the Birmingham Hip Resurfacing or Posterior Approach Hip Replacement.
+There are also different ways hip surgery can be performed, some of which can be done with smaller incisions, less bone removal, and shorter recovery times, such as with the Birmingham Hip Resurfacing or Posterior Approach Hip Replacement.

 That being said, hip replacement should only be considered as a last resort.
 There are more conservative approaches that may help a person recover from injury, such as: